 Clark reveals his secret to Lana, Jonathan and Lex learn the results of the senatorial election, and there is a tragic car accident on the highway that takes the life of someone Clark loves, forcing ...

 The Green Arrow sends out for reinforcements and Bart Allen, a.k.a.
 Impulse, Arthur Curry (Aquaman) and Victor Stone (Cyborg) return to Smallville to help him take down LuthorCorp's secret lab called...

-When a twenty-something computer geek inadvertently downloads critical government secrets into his brain, CIA and NSA assign two agents to protect him and exploit such knowledge, turning his life upside down.
+When a twenty-something computer geek inadvertently downloads critical government secrets into his brain, the C.I.A. and the N.S.A. assign two Agents to protect him, and exploit such knowledge, turning his life upside down.

 The numerous miraculous rescues by the local wonder boy Clark have aroused suspicions amongst colonials of Smallville.
 Interestingly, the boy has managed to downplay his acts of various heroic egresses in the past.
 They say he's either too fast or has a penchant for finding trouble.
 He was found by Martha and Jonathan Kent on the day of the Meteor Shower, and subsequently adopted.
 Clark's friend Lex Luthor, the only heir of Luthorcorp, has been secretly investigating grounds for Clark's outlandish valor.
 However, on the face of it, Clark just seems a normal boy who's slightly more secretive than usual.
 Written by

 79 of 126 people found this review helpful.

 Was this review helpful to you?